-Traumatic brain injury otherwise known as TBI, contributes to approximately 30% of all injury deaths in the United States.
+Traumatic brain injury otherwise known as TBI contributes to approximately 30% of all injury deaths in the United States.
 Statistics state that approximately 138 people die every day from TBIs.
-Survivors are often going to face a lifetime disability, and have effects such as personality changes, depression, impaired memory and cognitive function, impaired movement and impaired sensation.
+Survivors are often going to face a lifetime disability, and have effects such as personality changes, depression, impaired memory, and cognitive function, impaired movement, and impaired sensation.

 If you are hit in the head, bonked, struck, jolted or penetrated in the head by an object, the resulting head injury is considered a traumatic brain injury, especially if the injury is impeding upon the operating functions of the brain.
-Some traumatic brain injury cases are going to be more severe than others, as traumatic brain injuries can range from mild traumatic brain injuries such as brief changes in a mental state or consciousness to severe traumatic brain injury such as unconsciousness or amnesia for an extended period of time.
+Some traumatic brain injury cases are going to be more severe than others, as traumatic brain injuries can range from mild traumatic brain injuries such as brief changes in a mental state or consciousness to severe traumatic brain injuries such as unconsciousness or amnesia for an extended period of time.

-Temporary dysfunction of brain cells occurs with mild TBI, whereas a severe TBI can involve bruising, tearing and bleeding of the brain that may result in long-term complications.
+Temporary dysfunction of brain cells occurs with mild TBI, whereas a severe TBI can involve bruising, tearing, and bleeding of the brain that may result in long-term complications.
 If you or your loved one have suffered a traumatic brain injury caused by someone else’s negligence, you should reach out to a qualified brain injury lawyer in Houston, TX such as the ones available at Zaid Law.

 - Falls are the No. 1 cause of TBI in the U.S., accounting for 35.2 percent of all cases.
-Falling out of bed; slip-and-fall injuries; falls from roofs, ladders and scaffolding in construction accidents; tripping on stairs; and in many other ways, falls can cause serious head injuries and TBI.
+Falling out of bed; slip-and-fall injuries; falls from roofs, ladders, and scaffolding in construction accidents; tripping on stairs; and in many other ways, falls can cause serious head injuries and TBI.